UBS: Corporate structure

-The company's global business groups are global wealth management, investment bank, asset management and personal & corporate banking.
-UBS is the leading provider of retail banking and commercial banking services in Switzerland, as established already in 2009.
-Overall invested assets are $3.101 billion, shareholders' equity is $52.928 billion and market capitalization is $45.907 billion by the end of 2018.
-In November 2014, the shares in UBS Group AG were listed and started trading as a new holding company at the NYSE and SIX Swiss Exchange.
-Upon application and with effect as of 14 January 2015, the shares of UBS AG, the subsidiary of the UBS Group AG, were delisted from the NYSE.
+The company's global business groups provide services that entail: global wealth management, investment banking, asset management and personal & corporate banking.
+UBS is the leading provider of retail banking and commercial banking services in Switzerland, and they have been on top of the Swiss market since in 2009.
+Looking holistically, UBS' overall invested assets is $3.101 billion, shareholders' equity is $52.928 billion and market capitalization is $45.907 billion at the end of the year 2018.
+In November 2014, the shares in UBS Group AG were listed and started trading as a new holding company at the New York Stock Exchange (NYSE) and the SIX Swiss Exchange.
+Upon application and with effect as of 14 January 2015, the shares of UBS AG, a subsidiary of the UBS Group AG, were delisted from the NYSE.
 As of September 2019, the largest institutional shareholders are:

-As of 30 June 2018, the geographical distribution of the shareholders presents itself as follows:
+As of 31 December 2024, the geographical distribution of the shareholders presents itself as follows:

-UBS's corporate structure includes four divisions in total as of June 2018:
+As of June 2018, UBS's corporate structure includes four divisions in total, namely: